 - Analogous color scheme makes use of the neighboring colors on the color wheel.
 With it, your website has a more subtle, delicate and harmonious feel.
 As the shades in the analogous color scheme are often the shades of the same primary color, they intensify its meaning and make it more pronounced.

 These are the basics that you should understand to opt for a right color scheme for your website.
 However, I don’t tell you that you have to draw a color wheel and go for choosing color combinations on it.
 There are multiple handy color scheme generators available on the net so you can research on them.
+Canva has also done a handy Colors Design Wiki that you can use to understand more about colors, their meanings, and possible color combos.

 2017 Trending Color Schemes